TDStrasser/Kookaberry-Reference-Guide/docs/source/machine.RTC.rst

-.. currentmodule:: pyb
+.. currentmodule:: machine
-.. _pyb.RTC:
+.. _machine.RTC:

 class RTC -- real time clock
 ============================

-The RTC is and independent clock that keeps track of the date and time.
+The RTC is an independent clock that keeps track of the date and time.

 Example usage::

-    rtc = pyb.RTC()
+    rtc = machine.RTC()
     rtc.datetime((2014, 5, 1, 4, 13, 0, 0, 0))
     print(rtc.datetime())